kamilczynski/Grapevine-Winter-Pruning-Point-Localization-Using-YOLO-Based-Instance-Segmentation/README.md

-This repository contains all preprocessing, training, and evaluation scripts used in the study “”.
+This repository contains all preprocessing, training, and evaluation code used in the study “Grapevine Winter Pruning Point Localization Using YOLO-Based Instance Segmentation”.

-Batch image resizer with a graphical interface based on OpenCV and CustomTkinter.
 ## Citation
 If you use this repository, please cite:
 Will be added after publication